Affimer: Production

 Phage display libraries of 109 randomized sequences are used to screen for Affimer proteins that exhibit high-specificity binding to the target protein with binding affinities in the nM range.
 The ability to direct in vitro screening techniques allows the identification of specific, high affinity Affimers.
 In vitro screening and development also mean that the target space for Affimers is not limited by the animal immune system.
 Affimers are generated using recombinant systems, so their generation is more rapid and reproducible compared to the production of polyclonal antibodies.

 Multimeric forms Affimers have been generated and shown to yield titres in the range of 200–400 mg/L under small-scale culture using bacterial host systems.
 Multimeric forms of Affimers with the same target specificity provide avidity effects in target binding.

 Many different tags and fusion proteins, such as fluorophores, single-stranded DNA, His, and c-Myc tags can be conjugated to Affimers.
 Specific cysteine residues can be introduced to the protein to allow thiol chemistry to uniformly orient Affimers on a solid support eg ELISA plates.
 This flexible functionalisation of the Affimer molecule allows functionality across multiple applications and assay formats.

 Properties

 Affimers are recombinant proteins.
 As they are manufactured using recombinant bacterial production processes, the batch-to-batch consistency for Affimers is improved compared to polyclonal antibodies, overcoming some of the issues of reproducibility and security of supply.

 These synthetic antibodies were engineered to be stable, non-toxic, biologically neutral and contain no post-translational modifications or disulfide bridges.
 Two separate loop sequences, incorporating a total of 12 to 36 amino acids, form the target interaction surface so interaction surfaces can range form 650–1000 Å. The large interaction surface results allows binding to target proteins.

 Applications

-Affimer technology has been commercialised and developed by Avacta, who are developing these affinity reagents as tools for diagnostics and as biotherapeutics.
+Affimer technology has been commercialised and developed by Avacta, which is developing these affinity reagents as tools for diagnostics and as biotherapeutics.